Artistic Team & Staff

 Ali Brent grew up in Greene County and fell in love with ballet at a young age.
 She studied dance in Charlottesville at “The Dance Studio” under Nan Rennie and Daphne Sandridge, and at Mary Washington College (now the University of Mary Washington).
 After college, Ali enjoyed working with children at a home for abused and neglected youth, and then with the elderly at an assisted living home.
 She then worked at Capital One, which led to a position in finance with the Marine Corps, where she met her husband.
 In 2005, the Brents moved back to Greene County to raise their family.
 As Charlottesville Ballet’s Finance Manager, Ali enjoys serving the community and furthering the organization’s goal to make dance accessible to everyone.

-Amy Martel, Operations Manager
+Amy Martel, Concierge & Facilities Manager

 Amy Martel loves athletic endeavors of all kinds and deeply appreciates the combination of athleticism and beauty of expression that dance communicates between participants and audience.
 Originally from Massachusetts, her family moved to Greene County when she was 6 years old.
 She took several years of ballet in her youth, and has enjoyed basketball, track, rugby, triathlons and Brazilian Jiu Jitsu.
 Amy has spent most of her career serving children and families as the front office manager for a K-8 private school and most recently as assistant manager of a mixed martial arts gym.
 After living in Minnesota for the last 20 years, Amy is thrilled to be back in Greene with her family.
-She brings enthusiasm and warmth to her role as development coordinator for Charlottesville Ballet, with a special fondness for relationship building.
+She joined the Charlottesville Ballet team in 2021 and brings enthusiasm and warmth to her role as Concierge & Facilities Manager, with a special fondness for relationship building.

 Claudia Strawderman, Development Coordinator